 Online, everyone has a voice — which means that the rule of thirds isn’t the only “rule” that you’ll encounter.
 There’s also the golden spiral, dynamic symmetry, the diagonal rule, and countless others.
 Just like the rule of thirds, these techniques don’t hold any water for advanced photographers.
+They happen to work for some images, and they aren’t ideal for many others.
 You shouldn’t waste your time on them.

 Instead, compose a photograph for its own merits.
 Don’t use a thoughtless template, and don’t analyze your photos after taking them to see which gridlines they happen to overlap.
 It’s a recipe for confirmation bias.

 No, none of the grids that you can superimpose on top of your photos actually help.
 The rule of thirds is not a magic formula, and neither are any of its variations.